StevenWeir038/Scientia-Geographia-Quiz/README.md

 Questions are based of my own general knowledge from years pouring over [Google Maps](https://www.google.com/maps/place/Code+Institute/@53.2996313,-6.1656661,11.75z/data=!4m5!3m4!1s0x48670e99733f3617:0x7ff7202fe3dea603!8m2!3d53.2981987!4d-6.178654) and watching too many videos on [Youtube](https://www.youtube.com) and [Curiosity Stream](https://www.curiositystream.com)!

 ## Media and Content
+**Code**
+I give a citation to [Mike Bostock](https://bost.ocks.org/mike/shuffle/) for using his code in my project.
+His explanation of the Fisher/Yates method to randomly shuffle an array is the best In have read to date.

 **External Links**
 Links from the results section are credited to:
 - [National Geographic](https://www.nationalgeographic.org)